marina601/easy-cocktail-recipes/README.md

    - TinyPng was used to compress the size of the images and improve loading time.

 10. [TheCocktailDB](https://www.thecocktaildb.com/api.php)
-   - API used to get cocktail recipes into recipe cards
+   - API used to get cocktail recipes info for recipse.html page.

 11. [Email-JS](https://www.emailjs.com/)
    - API is used to submit a contact form and send automated emails to the user.